Phone Screen Interview

 - Be ready to provide specific examples of projects and accomplishments to demonstrate your skills.
 These examples can come from current experience or from your past experience.
 Be prepared to explain how your past experience transfers over into the field you are applying for.

-- Do end your conversation on a positive note.
+- End your conversation on a positive note.
 Keep the focus on how you can benefit the organization.
 Reinforce that you are very interested in the position and why.
 The enthusiasm you display could be the deciding factor between you and another candidate.

-- Do ask what the next step in the hiring process will be before ending the call.
+- Ask what the next step in the hiring process will be before ending the call.

-- Do ask for the interviewer's name and contact information so that you may follow-up with a thank you email, note, or voicemail message.
+- If you didn't note it during the call, ask for the interviewer's name and contact information so that you may follow up with a thank you email, note, or voicemail message.
 This again demonstrates your interest and enthusiasm.